Luligu/matterbridge/README.md

 ### Restart

-If the certificate are correctly made, you will be able to connect with https to the frontend.
+If the certificate are correctly configured, you will be able to connect with https to the frontend.

 ![image](https://github.com/user-attachments/assets/9c38776d-064f-4d91-9359-a2cd3319b1ff)